Nice to meet you.

 Atera

 As per G2 reviewers, Atera’s reporting is strong, but more advanced customization would make it even better.
-Several G2 users and I agree that the platform provides strong visibility, but deeper data segmentation would make it even more effective for IT teams needing highly specific insights.
+Several G2 users agree that the platform provides strong visibility, but deeper data segmentation would make it even more effective for IT teams needing highly specific insights.
 That said, Atera still offers a solid foundation for standard reporting needs.

 What I like about Atera: